Teryl/CTDepression/Game_wiki.md

 # About
-*A Reaper's Arithmetic* is a fast-paced educational game that combines roguelike gameplay with puzzle mechanics; complete with procedurally generated levels, enemy variety, and player progression for infinite fun.
+*Mortal Math* is a fast-paced educational game that combines roguelike gameplay with puzzle mechanics; complete with procedurally generated levels, enemy variety, and player progression for infinite fun.

 > *Become the best Grim Reaper the world has ever seen by punching in digits.
 Upgrade your stats in meaningful ways and come up with unique strategies for each enemy until you become the most feared upon psychopomp in the history of the afterlife.*